mauroservienti/milestone.github.io/_posts/timeouts-power.md

 - distributed-systems
 ---

-The design of the new system proceeds swiftly and with little to no hiccups.
+The design of the new system proceeds swiftly and with few hiccups.
 A couple of times, one team asked another if they could publish a new event to signal something happening.
 Teams were in a "_what could possibly go wrong_" mood.
 They didn't pay much attention, considered those requests harmless, and implemented them straight away.

 After a few months in production, support people started noticing some unexpected behavior.
 Customers were complaining that, occasionally, they couldn't complete an order, but the amount authorized on the card was not released as promised.